It is so important for middle aged women to maintain a daily walking routine.

 No matter how fast or slow you walk, walking gets you outside and in the fresh air.
 This alone will make you feel better as your body absorbs the oxygen and sunshine.
 Both are important for your health and well-being.

-You will find the air quality outside, particularly if you go for a walk on the beach or in a park, will be much better than the air inside your house.
-Of course, the sunshine outside will help your body product all the Vitamin D it needs.
+You will find the air quality outside, particularly if you go for a walk in a park, will be much better than the air inside your home.
+Of course, the sunshine outside will help your body product all the Vitamin D it needs, and which midlife women tend to be lacking.

-Walking particularly at a quick pace and doing it regularly can help you get to and then maintain a healthy weight.
-Yes, you still need to watch what you eat and aim for a healthy diet, but walking can be another tool to help you drop those extra pounds.
+Walking, particularly at a quick pace and doing it regularly, can help you get to and then maintain a healthy weight.
+Yes, you still need to watch what you eat and aim for a healthy diet, but walking can be another tool to help you drop those extra pounds that so easily accumulate around our mid-section as we are nearing menopause.

 The nice thing about walking when you’re overweight is that you burn a lot of calories, even on short and slow walks, simply because you’re carrying so much weight around with you.
 As you start to lose the weight, your overall strength and endurance increases, allowing you to walk longer, further, and faster.